 How to Store Your Turkey

-Whether you’ve picked up your turkey from our stores or you’re having it delivered, it’s important to store your bird properly before cooking it.
+Whether you’ve picked up your turkey from our stores or you’re having it delivered, it’s important to store your bird properly before cooking.
 Follow these tips for success.

 Our fresh turkeys are kept in a deep chill to maintain a crust of ice on the surface.
 This ensures that you can safely store your bird at home until you’re ready to cook.
 Keep your turkey deep-chilled (35°F) in the coldest spot in your fridge, turned down as low as possible, or store in a secondary fridge.
-Over time, the ice will easily melt over time, but be sure to check your bird the day before Thanksgiving.
+The ice will easily melt over time, but be sure to check your bird the day before Thanksgiving.
 If it looks a bit crisp, place under running water to ensure it's perfect by your feast.